-The following Energy guidance note Produced in partnership with Herbert Smith Freehills provides comprehensive and up to date legal information covering:
+The following Energy practice note produced in partnership with Herbert Smith Freehills provides comprehensive and up to date legal information covering:

 Offshore Transmission Owners (OFTOs) are the owners of offshore transmission assets which connect offshore wind farms to the onshore electricity network.
 The transmission assets comprise everything between the offshore point of connection with the generating wind farm assets and the onshore point of connection with the onshore network (including all cables and associated connection equipment).
 The assets typically include any offshore platforms and associated substations, export cables, the onshore substation and onshore cables to connect to the Distribution Network Operator substation.